 Cover Crop Plants for Clay Soil

-Since organic matter will make your clay soil easier to work and better for your plants, your job is to decide what form of organic matter to use.
-You can work in 6 inches of raw materials, like chopped leaves or fresh manure, in autumn and allow the soil microbes to break the material into humus your plants need.
+Since organic matter will make your clay soil easier to work with and better for your plants, your job is to decide what form of organic matter to use.
+You can work in 6 inches (15 cm.) of raw materials, like chopped leaves or fresh manure, in autumn and allow the soil microbes to break the material into the humus your plants need.

 Depending on the cover crop you choose, you can till these under before they go to seed.
 Their bulk will both loosen the clay soil and add extra nitrogen to boost the garden crops later.